Shitaye Eshete: 2010–2012

 Shitaye made her senior debut the following year, running at the 2010 IAAF World Cross Country Championships and she was eleventh overall in the rankings, leading the Bahrain women alongside Mimi Belete to ninth place in the team competition.

 In August she made her first appearance on the IAAF Diamond League, setting a 5000 m best of 15:25.67 minutes at the DN Galan.
 She was the sole representative for Asia-Pacific in that event at the 2010 IAAF Continental Cup, where she was sixth.
 The 2010 Asian Games saw her claim her first international medal, as she took third for the bronze medal over 10,000 metres behind Indian duo Preeja Sreedharan and Kavita Raut.

 She was one place lower than her previous position at the 2011 IAAF World Cross Country Championships, just edging into the top twelve of the women's senior race.
 However, she led the national team to fourth in the rankings, aided by the presence of Maryam Yusuf Jamal.
 She performed well on the track that year, taking the 10,000 m title at the 2011 Asian Athletics Championships, the 5000 m title at the 2011 Military World Games, and then breaking the Bahraini record with a run of 31:21.57 minutes to finish sixth in the 10,000 m final at the 2011 World Championships in Athletics.
 She ended the year with a 5000 m bronze and 10,000 m silver at the 2011 Pan Arab Games.

 Shitaye began the next season indoors, setting a national record for the 3000 metres to take the title at the 2012 Asian Indoor Athletics Championships.
 She then finished fifth in the final of that event at the 2012 IAAF World Indoor Championships.
 Heading outdoors, she won the women's title at the Asian Cross Country Championships, leading a women's sweep of the top three.
 At the 2012 Summer Olympics, she competed in both the 5000 m and the 10000 m, finishing in 10th place and 6th place respectively, and setting a new national record in the 10000 m.

 The next year, 2013, she also finished 6th in the 10000 m at the World Championship after winning the Asian Championship.

 2014–2015

 She took a career break in 2014 to have a child and returned to competition in late 2015.

 2016 and onwards

 She competed in the 10000 m at the 2016 Summer Olympics but was unable to finish the race.
 She returned to win the 10000 m race at the Asian Championships in 2019.
+Eshete finished first in the 2026 Women's Hong Kong Marathon as an invited runner.